miacsilva/Jumping-Game/README.md

 ## How to Play

-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine. / Or click on the preview link below!
 2. Open the `index.html` file in a web browser that supports HTML5 canvas.
 3. Press **Spacebar** to make the dinosaur jump over obstacles.
 4. Survive as long as you can and try to achieve the highest score possible!